-Data access in a Gen3 data commons must be agreed upon by the sponsor(s), data contributor(s), and the operator(s).
+How data is accessed in a Gen3 data commons is determined by the commons’ sponsor(s), data contributor(s), and/or operator(s).
 Some data commons have rules that data cannot be downloaded outside of a Virtual Private Cloud (VPC).
 In these cases, data analysts may need to access and configure a virtual machine (VM) in the VPC where all analyses will be done.
-Other data commons may be able to grant users permissions to download data files directly to their local computers, while others may choose to allow analysis only in the Workspace.
+Other data commons may be able to grant users permissions to download data files directly to their local computers, while others may choose to allow analysis only in the Gen3-provided Workspace.

 The Jupyter Workspace supports interactive programming sessions in the Python and R languages.
 Code blocks are entered in cells, which can be executed individually or all at once.
 Code documentation and comments can also be entered in cells, and the cell type can be set to support Markdown.
 Results, including plots, tables, and graphics, can be generated in the workspace and downloaded as files.